robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 class: middle
 # Elaborating the Claim

-## .green[Additional information] that is excluded from the claim or evidence
+## .green[Additional information] that is excluded from the claim
 - Context (understanding)
 - Justification (rationale)

+???
+Now that we know how to draw and write a claim, let's see some ways in which we can add more information to it.
+The first is a context element and then we look at the justification element.

 ---
 class: middle